MathiasSchindler/monacc/kernel/plan.md

 - Prefer deterministic exits: use `isa-debug-exit` (`-device isa-debug-exit,iobase=0xf4,iosize=0x04`) so `exit()` can terminate QEMU without manual interrupts.
 - When diagnosing faults, run with `-no-reboot` and QEMU exception logging (`-d int,cpu_reset -D build/qemu.log`) so you don’t lose the last exception context.

+### IRQ/interrupt bring-up note

+- Enabling interrupts in ring3 before remapping/masking the legacy PIC (or switching to APIC) can deliver IRQs on vectors overlapping CPU exceptions (0x08-0x0f).
+   Ensure PIC is remapped to 0x20+ and either mask all IRQs or install handlers before running ring3 with IF=1.

 ## Phase 0: Bare Metal Hello World

 **Goal**: Boot into long mode, print to serial console, halt.